“These mountains you were carrying, you were only supposed to climb.”

-Dyslexia is a known brain disorder and defined by the DSM V (Diagnostic and Statistical Manual for Mental Disorders) as a “an alternative term used to refer to a pattern of learning difficulties characterized by problems with accurate or fluent word recognition, poor decoding and poor spelling abilities”.
+Dyslexia is a known brain disorder and defined by the DSM V (Diagnostic and Statistical Manual for Mental Disorders) as “an alternative term used to refer to a pattern of learning difficulties characterized by problems with accurate or fluent word recognition, poor decoding, and poor spelling abilities”.

-Like fingerprints, each of us have our own cognitive makeup.
-This mean that a person with dyslexia will be uniquely different , even when they might have the same diagnosis.
+Like fingerprints, each of us has our own cognitive makeup.
+This means that a person with dyslexia will be uniquely different, even when they might have the same diagnosis.

 This explains why some children with dyslexia respond to a phonics-based reading program, but not all.
 Those “non-responders” or even those slow to respond, will have an underlying phonological or Broca’s deficit, so cannot rely on this capacity to access this approach.